 \begin{defn} Let $M$ be a matroid on $E$.
 An \emph{$\varepsilon$-approximate vector space representation} of $M$ consists of $c\in \N$, a vector space $V$ and a collection of surjective linear maps $\{T_e : V \to W_e\}_{e\in E}$ with $\dim W_e=c$ such that \begin{enumerate} \item If $A\subseteq E$ is independent, the maps $\{T_e\}_{e\in A}$ are independent with error $\varepsilon$. \item If $C\subseteq E$ is a circuit and $e\in C$, then $T_e$ is determined with error $\varepsilon$ by $\{T_f\}_{f\in C\setminus\{e\}}$. \end{enumerate} \end{defn}

 \begin{theorem} A simple matroid $M$ is multilinear if and only if it has a vector space representation.
-It is almost-multilinear if and only if it has an $\varepsilon$-approximate vector space representation for every $\varepsilon>0$. \end{theorem} The proof consists of simple but slightly lengthy calculations, and is given in \Cref{sec:pf_of_multilin_thm}.
+It is almost-multilinear if and only if it has an $\varepsilon$-approximate vector space representation for every $\varepsilon>0$. \end{theorem} The proof consists of simple but slightly lengthy calculations.